 You are eligible for basic pension benefits beginning the month coincident with or next following the month after you reach your normal retirement date.

-Any member with 10 or more years of service as of September 30, 2011 is eligible to commence pension benefits when they:
+Any member hired on or before September 30, 2011 is eligible to commence pension benefits when they:

 - Reach age 50, or - Complete 22 years of continuous service.